BrowserBox/BrowserBox/README.md

 - Click to deploy on GCP, AWS, Heroku
 - Planned: StackScript for Linode, Vultr Marketplace entry
 - Some sort of community page: Matrix?
 Reddit?
 Usenet?
 Kidding ... probably ?

+## Contributing

+Contributions welcome!
+But please sign the CLA first.
+Don't worry, if you open a pull request a bot will automatically let you know what you need to do! 😜😉❤️

+## Licensing

+*Coming soon*

+## Copyright

+This project copyright Cris Stringfellow & The Dosyago Corporation 2022